 WILD DEPTH CHART

-Note: The depth chart is my opinion.
-Obviously, lines change, roles change, etc. There are interchangeable parts, and as I mentioned, I’d expect a signing or two or a trade this summer.
+The depth chart is my opinion.
+Obviously, lines change, roles change, etc. There are interchangeable parts and I’d expect at least another defenseman at some point.

 Left wing Center Right wing

 Zach Parise ($7.5+M) Mikael Granlund (900K) Jason Pominville (5.6M)